x-company/xbuild/README.md

 **NOTE:** Don't forget to add Execution Permission to the `build.sh`, e.g. `chmod +x build.sh`

 Last but not least build your Dockerfile with `docker build --tag <yourimage> .` That's it!

+## Development Dependencies

+We strongly suggest to use a Linux Distribution to develop for this Project.

+For Windows you have to use Visual Studio Code with the suggested Extensions.
+To start Development open this Project in a DevContainer (*F1 -> Remote Containers: Open Folder in Container*).

+- Docker 18.x
+- NodeJS 8.x or above
+- Yarn - `npm install -g yarn`
+- shellcheck - `apt install shellcheck`
+- bats - `apt install bats`
+- Visual Studio Code v1.34 to use the Dev Container and Code Snippets

+After you have installed this Tools open Visual Studio Code and install all recommended Extensions.
+Please notice also our [Contributing](CONTRIBUTING.md).
+Thanks.

 ## QandA - Questions and Answers